NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

    The colorized hillshade DEM as a KML overlay.

-Using DERT to Visualize Terrain Models
+Using DERT to visualize terrain models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The open source Desktop Exploration of Remote Terrain (DERT) software